klown/personal-data-server/docs/GoogleSsoRegistration.md

 3. For development, for "User Type", choose "External".
 Submitting the form will start an "Edit app registration" step-by-step process for configuring the "OAuth consent screen".
 At step one:
-    * For developement, fill in the "App information" with something meaningful to you and other developers.
+    * For development, fill in the "App information" with something meaningful to you and other developers.
     * For development, under "App Domain", use a local host url with http for the "Application home page".
 The port is up to the developer.
 An